spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/replaying-events/replaying-events.md

    php artisan event-projector:replay-events --projector=App\\Projectors\\AccountBalanceProjector --projector=App\\Projectors\\AnotherProjector
   ```

-## Detecting replays from projectors
+## Detecting event replays

 If your projector contains a `onStartingEventReplay` method, we'll call it right before the first event is replayed.

 If it contains a `onFinishedEventReplay` we'll call it right after all events have been replayed.

+You can also detect the start and end of event replay by listening for the `Spatie\EventProjector\Events\StartingEventReplay` and `Spatie\EventProjector\Events\FinishedEventReplay` events.

 Though under normal cicurmstance you don't need to know this, you can detect if events are currently being replayed like this: